CBI begins questioning accused in Delhi excise policy case, shares FIR with ED | Law-Order

 - India

-The agency is also examining the documents seized during raids at 31 places including the residence of Delhi Deputy Chief Minister Manish Sisodia on Friday, they said.
+The agency is also examining the documents seized on Friday during raids at 31 places, including the residence of Delhi' Deputy Chief Minister Manish Sisodia who is among the 15 named in the FIR, they said.

-The three accused were called to CBI headquarters where their statements were recorded and they were confronted with some documents of financial transactions recovered during the searches, they said, without elaborating.
+The three accused were called to the CBI headquarters where their statements were recorded and they were confronted with some documents of financial transactions recovered during the searches, the officials said, without elaborating.

+The accused were questioned for nearly 12 hours after which they were allowed to go home, they said.
+Some of them will be called again for questioning, they said.

 The officials said once the process of examining the documents and electronic gadgets as well as the bank transactions is completed, summonses will be issued to other accused.